MariaTsantaki/FASMA-synthesis/README.md

 # Installation
 Installing FASMA requires 2 simple steps.

-1) Run the installation script `install_fasma.sh`, in the FASMA-synthesis folder, to unzip the model atmospheres and install MOOG (MOOG uses gfortan, f77, or g77 compilers).
-The user will be asked about system requirements:
+**1)** Run the installation script `install_fasma.sh`, in the `FASMA-synthesis` folder, in order to unzip the model atmospheres and install MOOG (MOOG uses gfortan, f77, or g77 compilers).
+During this installation, the user will be asked about system requirements:
 "rh64" for 64-bit linux system, "rh" for 32-bit linux system, "maclap" for mac laptop, "macdesk" for mac desktop.

 ```sh
 $ ./install_fasma.sh
 ```

-2) Then install FASMA with pip:
+**2)** Then install FASMA with pip:
 ```sh
 $ pip install .
 ```